 Many people wake up in a morning and open the curtains to see streaming windows, especially in the winter, this is usually a sign that you have an underlying problem that needs to be fixed.
 It is one of the most troublesome, recurring problems that we have all experienced and its presence can have a debilitating effect on the owners of the property.

+The best way to eliminate humid air is with effective ventilation, this can be achieved through an extractor fan, as long as that extractor fan is powerful enough.
+Otherwise, excess moisture in the air will surpass the dew point, creating condensation and wet surfaces.
 If wet walls and streaming windows occur over a prolonged period of time, other signs will start to appear such as damp patches on walls, peeling wallpaper and ultimately black mould growth.

 As properties become increasingly energy conscious and airtight, we have looked for ways to save energy in our homes through insulation, draft proofing, double glazing and blocking off chimneys, all which has increased the humidity within indoor air:

 Naturally, we want our homes to be as warm and secure as possible but unfortunately as a result ventilation often gets overlooked, especially with regard to insulation.
 It is only by having both insulation and ventilation in place can a property be warm yet breathable.